Michelle Coote

 Michelle Louise Coote FRSC FAA is an Australian polymer chemist.
 She has published extensively in the fields of polymer chemistry, radical chemistry and computational quantum chemistry.
 She is an Australian Research Council (ARC) Future Fellow, Fellow of the Royal Society of Chemistry (FRSC) and Fellow of the Australian Academy of Science (FAA).

-Coote is a Professor of Chemistry in the Australian National University (ANU) College of Physical and Mathematical Sciences.
+Coote is a professor of chemistry in the Australian National University (ANU) College of Physical and Mathematical Sciences.
 She is a member of the ARC Centre of Excellence for Electromaterials Science and past chief investigator in the ARC Centre of Excellence for Free-Radical Chemistry and Biotechnology.

 Education and early career

-Professor Michelle Coote completed a B.Sc.
+Coote completed a B.Sc.
 (Hons) in Industrial Chemistry at the University of New South Wales in 1995.
 During her degree she spent 15 months working in the chemical industry, "but it made me realise that my real interest was in a career in pure chemical research.
 So, I went back to university and ended up graduating in 1995 with the university medal."
 Graduating in 2000 with a PhD in Polymer Chemistry from UNSW, Coote took out major awards including the Cornforth Medal from the Royal Australian Chemical Institute (RACI) and the prize for young scientists from the International Union of Pure and Applied Chemistry (IUPAC) for her PhD thesis 'The origin of the penultimate unit effect in free-radical copolymerisation'.

-Coote left Australia for the UK in September 1999 to take up a Post Doctoral Research Role in polymer physics focusing on neutron reflectivity within the Polymer Interdisciplinary Research Centre at The University of Durham.
+Coote left Australia for the UK in September 1999 to take up a Post Doctoral Research Role in polymer physics focusing on neutron reflectivity within the Polymer Interdisciplinary Research Centre at the University of Durham.